asadhasnain/iTwinjsStarterKit/Connections/Backend/BriefcaseManager/README.md

     2. Initializing the logger
     3. Downloading Briefcase
     4. Opening the Briefcase
-    5. Listing all the ProcessFunctional.Equipment
+    5. Listing all the BisCore.Element

 ## Register Client